• Skip to primary navigation

 several small glass bowls with ingredients for pumpkin pancakes - flour, pumpkin puree, brown sugar, cinnamon, egg, milk, baking soda

-• Whole milk: The main liquid component of the pancake batter.
-Adds moisture, so the higher the fat content the richer the batter.
-You can use whatever milk you have on hand.
+• Whole milk: You can use whatever milk you have on hand.
 Anything from non-dairy milk like almond milk, soy milk, or oat milk to skim, whole milk, or buttermilk.

 • Pumpkin purée: Not to be confused with pumpkin pie filling which has added spices and sugars.
 Pure pumpkin is what you’re looking for, whether homemade pumpkin puree or canned pumpkin.